sudar-coder321/Car_Vs_Bike_Classification/README.md

     - 1st use the imgdownload.py to download all images (you can play around with the values but 10000-100000 is a reasonable amount)
     - 2nd run the displayimages to display the recognized images (optional only for proof)
+    - 3rd run the major-project.ai for the classification results

 ## Description
    The imgdownload.py downloads images using the bing web image downloader (since google images had to refresh everytime to take new images and took more time...